wp-plugins/ciusan-notification-bar/Readme.txt

 == Screenshots ==

+1. Ciusan Notification Bar on frontend site.
-1. All settings on WP Dashboard
+2. All settings on WP Dashboard.

 == Changelog ==